-It takes a special kind of character to self-experiment with new technology.
+It takes a special kind of character to self-experiment with technology, particularly when it manipulates time.
 On one end of the spectrum, you have the Tesla-smart guy, who’s done the math backwards and forwards and knows that everything will work as expected.
 On the other, you have the delusionally stupid guy who just assumes that everything will work out.

 And then, in the middle, there’s the desperate, fearful, hopeful one who needs it to work.

-Luckily, in time-travel fiction, the time-travel mechanism pretty much always does its job.
+Luckily, in time-travel fiction, the traveling mechanism pretty much always does its job.
 Sometimes it’s accidental.
 Sometimes it’s supernatural.
-Sometimes it’s a lab experiment with a convoluted machine that harbors suspiciously jargon-esque parts, like “flux capacitors” and such.
+And sometimes, it’s a lab experiment with a convoluted machine that harbors suspiciously jargon-esque parts, like “flux capacitors” and such.

-Reason would dictate that for every successful bout of fictional time travel, there were probably half a million other scientists that ended their quest as rust-colored smears on their garage walls.
+Reason would dictate that for every successful bout of fictional time travel, probably half a million other scientists ended their quest as rust-colored smears on their garage walls.
 But of course those stories never get written.

 (Because they would be short and gruesome.
 But I digress.)

 I’ll admit it.
-There’s part of me, upon encountering a trope like time travel, that wonders, “No, really, how many people failed at this before your character succeeded?”
+There’s part of me, upon encountering a trope like this, that wonders, “No, really, how many people failed before your character succeeded?”
 Part of the allure of time travel is that *this* character succeeds where so many have failed. *This* character breaks through that seemingly impenetrable barrier that so many others slammed their shoulders against. *This* character is wise, special, well-favored of the fiction gods.

 That’s hardly unique to time-travel stories, though.
 Most genres want a special protagonist.
 Pay no attention to the scores of failures that exist to counter-balance such success.